Yamal 601 [TAS]

 Thales Alenia Space announced in January 2014 that it has signed a contract with Russian operator Gazprom Space Systems (GSS) to build the Yamal-601 telecommunications satellite, which will provide fixed communications, broadcast and Internet access services.
 Thales Alenia Space won the contract from Gazprom in competitive international bidding.

-As program prime contractor, Thales Alenia Space was in charge of the design, production, testing and turnkey delivery of the satellite and its associated ground segment.
-The satellite was to be launched by International Launch Services (ILS) on a Proton-M Briz-M (Phase IV upgrade) rocket.
+As program prime contractor, Thales Alenia Space was charge of the design, production, testing and turnkey delivery of the satellite and its associated ground segment.
+The satellite was launched by International Launch Services (ILS) on a Proton-M Briz-M (Phase III upgrade) rocket.

-Based on the Spacebus-4000C4 platform, Yamal-601 was to carry 18 C-band transponders, 19 Ku-band transponders and 26 Ka-band transponders focusing on Russia.
-It was to weigh more than five metric tons at launch, with 11 kW of payload power and a design life exceeding 15 years.
-It was to replace the Yamal-202 satellite, offering extended coverage of Europe, the Middle East, North Africa, south and southeast Asia, from its orbital position at 49° East.
+Based on the Spacebus-4000C4 platform, Yamal-601 carries 18 C-band transponders, 19 Ku-band transponders and 26 Ka-band transponders focusing on Russia.
+It weighs more than five metric tons at launch, with 11 kW of payload power and a design life exceeding 15 years.
+It is to replace the Yamal-202 satellite, offering extended coverage of Europe, the Middle East, North Africa, south and southeast Asia, from its orbital position at 49° East.